Forms of cricket: Blind cricket

 Blind cricket is a variant for blind and partially sighted players.
-The most obvious difference is that the ball is contains ball bearings to that it can be heard, and that it is rolled along the ground.
+The most obvious difference is that the ball contains ball bearings so that it can be heard, and that it is rolled along the ground.
 Blind cricket was invented in 1922, and has been governed by the World Blind Cricket Council since 1996.

 Indoor cricket

 Indoor cricket is a format of the game designed to be played in an indoor sports hall at times of the year when outdoor play is not possible.
 There are two recognized forms of indoor cricket.
 The traditional version played with a hard ball is popular in the UK.
 This format is played with six players per side and features modified rules designed specifically for indoor play.
 A soft ball version is played by junior cricketers in the UK and is also popular among adults in the Southern Hemisphere.

 Kwik cricket

 It is a simplified, high-speed version of the game played on a small pitch with plastic equipment, aimed mainly at encouraging youngsters to take part.